-Talkback input ports can be any kind of port, selected from the list on the left of the screen.
+Talkback and tone input ports can be any kind of port, selected from the list on the left of the screen.
 Different lists are accessed using the selection buttons.
+The sources can be viewed as pairs (for patching to stereo or surround paths), individual (for patching to mono paths), or individual with the actual rack number, card slot and input shown (for diagnostic purposes).